Flowwie/flowwie-freecad/README.md

 **EN**

-I have a Master's degree in mechanical engineering and work as a CAD-teacher and coach since 2014.
+I have a master's degree in mechanical engineering and work as a CAD-teacher and coach since 2014.
 In 2019 I started with FreeCAD, the Open Source free CAD software.
 Maybe you already know some of my videos, because I have been creating YouTube video tutorials since 2019.
 My English YouTube channel can be found at: https://www.youtube.com/flowwie .

 This repository is maintained to provide you with all the FreeCAD files that I create while working on my tutorials.